 - Select Shared Documents (you will have to use the arrow on the right side to see it)

 - You can see a list of your shared documents, including who they are shared with and the permissions applied.
 You can also see your shared document requests at the bottom.
 You can use the Permissions dropdown on the right to edit permissions, or click on Unshare to unshare the document.
 It's not a bad idea to re-visit this area periodically to review what work you are sharing with your colleagues and make any changes you like if your collaboration needs have changed.

 Sharing a Folder or Content from the Gallery

 It is not possible to directly share a folder from the Workspace or the Gallery with other users.
-However, one can share a folder's or Gallery contents using alternatives described in Sharing Folder or Gallery Contents.
+However, one can share LINKS to folders or collections of files from the Gallery using alternative methods described in Sharing Folder or Gallery Contents.

 Learn More About Various Sharing Scenarios for Individuals, Projects and LabGroups